netdata/netdata/claim/README.md

 #### Using docker exec

-Claim a _running Agent container_ by appending the script offered by Cloud to a `docker exec ...` command, replacing `netdata` with the name of your running container:
+Claim a _running Netdata Agent container_ by appending the script offered by Cloud to a `docker exec ...` command, replacing `netdata` with the name of your running container:

 ```bash